 They can be both short- or long-haired and tend to have friendly personalities, making them great for apartment living with children and/or other small pets.
 Munchkin cats are usually quite playful and will need a fair amount of attention and daily exercise, but they take up very little space!

-Another excellent cat breed for apartment living is the sphynx, which usually range in weight between just six and twelve pounds when full-grown.
+Another excellent cat for apartment living is the sphynx, which usually range in weight between just six and twelve pounds when full-grown.
 Sphynxes are very unique because instead of being covered in fur, they have a very fine down coating that actually makes them appear hairless.
-This makes them a great breed for those who want the companionship of a cat without the shedding that comes along with it!
+This makes them a great choice for those who want the companionship of a cat without the shedding that comes along with it!

 Looking for a petite cat with an oversized personality?
-The Siamese breed is known for having a playful, “doglike” personality, making it a popular choice for apartment living.
+The Siamese is known for having a playful, “doglike” personality, making it a popular choice for apartment living.
 Plus, these kitties tend to be on the smaller side, weighing in at around 10 pounds.

-A Siamese may be the right cat breed for you if you spend a fair amount of time at home and are able to give your feline companion the attention he or she will likely demand.
+A Siamese may be the right cat for you if you spend a fair amount of time at home and are able to give your feline companion the attention he or she will likely demand.

 Why Are Some Cats Smaller Than Others?